-To protect your account from accidentally or maliciously being closed, we may challenge you to prove your identity and intent.
-For example, if you forgot your account information and had to reset your security info, we make you wait 30 days before closing your account.
+To protect your account from accidentally being closed, we may challenge you to prove your identity and intent.
+For example, if you forgot your account information and had to reset your security info, we make you wait 60 days before closing your account.

 Keep in mind all the services that will be affected when you close your Microsoft account.
 Closing a Microsoft account deletes your Outlook mailbox, your Skype ID and contacts, your files saved in OneDrive, and your Xbox Live data and GamerTag.

 Before you close your account